Q: what are we about ?…..

 Q: What happens in a residential rehabilitation program?

 A: Residential rehabilitation involves living at a facility to receive treatment for drug or alcohol dependence; clients must be at least 5 days physically detoxed from their drug of choice.
 Experience shows that the longer a client remains in a drug and alcohol rehab facility, the better their chances are of long term abstinence.

 At Bradshaw House – The Next Step Inc, residents are housed in cabins in their own bedrooms.
 Residents experience a structured program that focuses on the whole being including mental, emotional and physical aspects.
 It is geared so that every client has the opportunity to experience real, therapeutic change.
 A caring team of professionals deliver a myriad of modules and activities to achieve maximum outcomes for each client.
 Clients will be assisted to face all issues and learn coping strategies to deal with the realities of life.
 Bradshaw House – The Next Step Inc has a strong focus on relapse prevention.

 Q: Which program is best for me?

 A: “Not all hats fit every head.”
 There are various options available to you.
-It may be best to discuss your individual needs with the triage of Bradshaw House – The Next Step Inc on 1300 28DAYS (1300 283297).
+It may be best to discuss your individual needs with the admissions team of Bradshaw House – The Next Step Inc on 1300 28DAYS (1300 283297).